Bren Events Center

 The Donald Bren Events Center, commonly known as the Bren Events Center or simply the Bren, is a 5,608-seat indoor arena on the campus of the University of California, Irvine, in Irvine, California, United States.

 Construction and history

 It was conceived and planned in 1981, with the passage of a student referendum authorizing an assessment of $23 per student per quarter as of winter 1987.
 It opened January 8, 1987, with UCI men's basketball vs. Utah State.
 Parkin Architects Limited served as the architects for the building, which was renamed "Donald Bren Events Center" in 1988.
 The University of California, Irvine renamed the structure in honor of real estate mogul and chairman of the Irvine Company, Donald Bren, upon receipt of a $1.5 million donation.

+In fall 2023, renovations began on the Bren Events Center to install a new jumbotron on the south wall as well as new ribbon boards around the perimeter of the arena.
+A temporary court was also installed due to damage from a flood.

 Amenities

 It is a 65,000 assignable (90,000 gross) square-foot multi-purpose facility servicing the university and all of southern California.
 It features a 22,000 sqft arena which hosts UCI Anteater Basketball, volleyball and serves as a general assembly space for special events.
 Additional conference and meeting spaces are available to support arena events and to host small meetings.
 In addition, it provides: